GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 ## Setup PDF Reports

-Once you've setup your chart(s) it's time to create your PDF reports!
+Once you've setup your chart(s), it's time to create your PDF reports!
 Well, almost...

-Before you do anything you should determine what type of report you need, as this will establish which Gravity Form you configure.
-For example, if you want to generate a report for every form submission you'll setup your reports directly on the desired form.
+Before you do anything, you should determine what type of report you need, as this will establish which Gravity Form you configure.
+For example, if you want to generate a report for every form submission, you'll setup your reports directly on the desired form.
 This setup is useful, but not limited to, the following use-cases:

-1. **Donation / Charity Auction** - a donation is made via Gravity Forms and the report includes a chart showing the total amount raised.
+1. **Donation / Charity Auction** - a donation is made via Gravity Forms, and the report includes a chart showing the total amount raised.
 A variation on this is a charity aution where the chart shows the total amount raised / voted for each item.
-1. **Quiz** - after completing a quiz/survey the report contains chart(s) showing the aggregate results.
+1. **Quiz** - after completing a quiz/survey, the report contains chart(s) showing the aggregate results.
-1. **Event/Booking/Registration/Subscription** - after compelting the form, a report PDF is sent showing other user's demographics.
+1. **Event/Booking/Registration/Subscription** - after completing the form, a report PDF is sent showing other user's demographics.
 1. **Report on demand** - rather than scheduling reports, you can create a form that will send out the report on submission.

-If you'd prefer to get a report once a day/week/month you would create a new Gravity Form for this purpose .
+If you'd prefer to get a report once a day/week/month you would create a new Gravity Form for this purpose.
 [See our Scheduling Reports section for more details about this configuration](#scheduling-reports).
-Whichever option you decide, you setup the report PDFs like you would any other: [via your form's PDF settings](../users/setup-pdf.md#locating-pdf-settings).
+Whichever option you decide, you setup the report PDFs like you would any other: [via your form's PDF settings](../users/setup-pdf.md#locating-the-pdf-settings).

 All *Reports for GFChart* templates have common settings that can be configured, such as font, security and PDF attachments, and we recommend [reviewing the PDF setup guide](../users/setup-pdf.md) to get a better understanding on all the available options.
 The individual template-specific configuration is done from the *Template* tab, and below you’ll find detailed information about the available options.